eightyeightone/Tumor-Classification-using-Machine-Learning-Classifiers/README.md

 1.	*Pre-processing the data*.
 Prepossessed data set to remove any anomalies and convert to NumPy arrays.
 Separate patient diagnosis and patient test results into response and feature variables, respectively.

 2.	*Building the classifiers*.
 Each classifier follows the below pseudo-code with the appropriate libraries and functions used.
-a.
-Initialise the classifier from the sklearn library,
-b.
-Execute the grid search for hyperparameter optimization,
+  1.1.
+Initialise the classifier from the sklearn library, 1.2.
+Execute the grid search for hyperparameter optimization, 1.3.
-c.
 Fit the data to the estimator,
-d.
-Re-train the estimator using the optimized parameter,
+  1.4.
+Re-train the estimator using the optimized parameter, 1.5.
-e.
 Re-fit the data to the estimator.